Strategoose/eegva/README.md

 #### Producing Output
 The below roughly outlines the steps the package takes to [produce output].
 This is what control-script.R does, see [control-script] or open on your laptop using `system.file()` for more detail.
 Each step uses functions which are founder in /R in the source code.
 1. Uses openxlsx to read in raw data from excel file.
 The functions that do this are prefixed with `extract_`.
 Dummy data is included in the package which can be used in place of this extracted data, when the raw data is not available.
 1. `combine_gva_extracts()` combines the extracted data.
 1. `sum_gva_by_sector()` and `sum_gva_by_subsector()` aggreates the data by sector and subsector respectively.
 1. `sector_table()` produces 2 way summary tables ready for the publication.
 1. To produce excel file outputs, excel files in /inst which contain a template are read in using openxlsx, then the summary tables are inserted, again using openxlsx, and then saved to the users home idrectory ~/ which is usually your Documents folder on Windows.
-1.
+1. Produce charts, and PDF using Rmd - work in progress

 #### Further work
 1. Complete summary table functionality for subsectors.
 1. Produce PDF using Rmd to avoid copy and pasting values, and provide an audit trail.
 1. Produce charts using R to save time creating them manually, and in order to use Rmd above.

 ### Source Code